 Mobile Website Performance

 The expectations for speed are even higher on mobile phones.
 The standard for The mobile version of your site needs to load almost instantly on mobile devices to avoid a bounce and to ensure your site is ranked well.
 Ensuring your mobile site performs at this level is very difficult to achieve.
 We recommend using Google AMP to help your website perform faster on mobile.
 If your site doesn’t have AMP-enabled, get in touch with a competent agency right away.

 Now that you know the secrets for attaining super awesome website performance– take a deep breath–and please refrain from frantically counting the seconds it takes to load each page of your website, but do consider implementing some of these website performance tips.
-We want to see your website load quickly to ensure your conversions rates increase!
+We want to see your website load quickly to ensure your conversion rates increase!

 If you still feel a little confused and not sure where to start, please reach out via phone, email, or social media.
 Our team at White Peak can help you implement these tips on your website and many more to improve your website performance.